 Then, they can work on the related supplementary skills, some of which we’ll cover later in this article.

-The Writing Process Model is a much bigger topic than we can cover in its entirety here.
-If you want to find out more about it, check out our comprehensive article dedicated to the subject here.
+The Writing Process Model is a much bigger topic than we can cover here.
+If you want to learn more about it, check out our comprehensive article dedicated to the subject here.

 - Teach the 5-Step Writing Process Model

 - Model completion of each step of the process

 - Create opportunities to practice the various related skills

 For our students, the writing process doesn’t end when they pop their essays onto your desk.
 The feedback of the student’s teachers and peers should be an essential part of the writing process.

 The old saying among coaches and athletes that ‘there is no losing, only winning and learning’ applies to writing too.
 Just as knowing how to give feedback is a skill to be learned, so is learning how to receive feedback, which is essential for students to develop.